maragkakislab/nanoplen/README.md

 - t-test:
 NanopLen models a simple linear regression for the effect of the condition on average length.
 If no extra covariates are supplied, this is mathematically equivalent to a t-test for difference in means.
 - Linear Mixed Model:
-The linear mixed model uses the library ID as a random effect to control for library-specific batch effects.
+The linear mixed model (LLM) uses the library ID as a random effect to control for library-specific batch effects.
 Otherwise, this uses the same model as in the t-test.
 - Wilcoxon:
 The Wilcoxon test is the nonparametric equivalent of the t-test for difference in means.
 This method is restricted to a two-level condition variable and no extra covariates.